Comprehensive Guide to Arm Anatomy: Parts, Names & Diagram

 The biceps brachii is a front-arm muscle made of two parts.
 One part starts near the shoulder blade, and the other shares its start with another muscle near the same spot.

 It is mainly responsible for bending the elbow and turning the palm up.
 It also helps bring the arm forward.
-The longer part also helps keep the shoulder steady.
+The longer part helps keep the shoulder steady.

 Brachialis